lagessiehcs/autonomous-quadruped/README.md

    ````
    sudo chmod +x RoboDog_Build.x86_64
    ````
-5. ‼️**IMPORTANT**‼️: After every build, the terminal will need to be sourced before any ros command can be used!
+5. ‼️**IMPORTANT**‼️: After the project is built, source the terminal first before any further ros command!
 Inside your workspace directory:

     ````